CMSgov/design-system/packages/docs/src/pages/index.md

 weight: -100
 ---

-<p class="ds-text--lead">The design system is a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
-It includes design and development guidelines, [user interface components]({{root}}/components), [utility classes]({{root}}/utilities), and other resources which you can use for quickly prototyping and building production-ready websites.</p>
+The design system is a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
+It includes design and development guidelines, [user interface components]({{root}}/components), [utility classes]({{root}}/utilities), and other resources which you can use for quickly prototyping and building production-ready websites.

 It is currently being applied to [HealthCare.gov](https://www.healthcare.gov/).
 It is open source and freely available to use by anyone.